 Kehoe gained coaching experience as a lead coach for Gold Medal Squared from 2010-13, was a lead coach for the All-American Volleyball camps from 2008-13, and was the head coach of the T-Street Volleyball Club in Irvine, Calif., for one season (2009-10).

-Kehoe comes to Tuscaloosa after spending the previous four seasons playing overseas for Sagres NUC in Neuchatel, Switzerland, where she helped her team to a second place finish in the Swiss Championship in 2010 and 2011.
+Prior to arriving in Tuscaloosa, shespentfour seasons playing overseas for Sagres NUC in Neuchatel, Switzerland, where she helped her team to a second place finish in the Swiss Championship in 2010 and 2011.
 Following an outstanding collegiate career at Stanford University, Kehoe's professional playing career began in 2008, when she joined the Biel-Bienne VBC team in Biel-Bienne, Switzerland from August of 2008 through April of 2009.

 In addition to her experience playing overseas, Kehoe has spent time in the USA Volleyball program.
 Most recently, she started one of three matches and played four sets on Team USA's tour of China in 2010.
 In 2005, Kehoe was a member of the U.S. Women's National Team that competed in the Montreux Masters.
 She was the starting setter for the 2005 U.S. Women's Junior National Team that competed at the FIVB World Championship in Turkey, was a member of the 2004 U.S. Women's Junior National Team that won the gold medal at the NORCECA Continental Championship, and was a member of the 2003 U.S. Girls Youth National Team that competed at the FIVB World Championship in Poland.